-iWomen – An organization made of women for women in Fire and Emergency Service
+iWomen - An organization for women in Fire and Emergency Service

-Some time ago we discussed about the gender equality in fire service.
+Some time ago we discussed gender equality in fire service.
 Today we face the reality of women presence in fire brigades.
-Women are in the fire service from the 1800’s as members of volunteer fire brigades.
+Women are in the fire service from the 1800s as members of volunteer fire brigades.

 As reported on their website: